 The best way to develop new skills is by learning from other people who have them already or who have demonstrated mastery over them in some way (whether through experience or demonstration).
 In order for this kind of learning to happen, though, it needs to become part of your routine – otherwise, it will just feel like busy work rather than something productive that’s helping you grow as an employee.
 One way of making sure this happens is through observation: watch for what people do well at work and try to emulate those behaviors yourself.

-If you want your employees to be the best they can be, then it is important that they are provided with the right skill development activities.
+If you want your employees to be the best they can be, then it is important that they are provided with the right Skill Building Activities.
 This will help them develop their skills and knowledge at a faster pace.
 A well-planned training and development program will help in the employee’s personal growth as well as the company’s growth.
 It will also help in attracting more talent to your organization.

 Continuous feedback is essential for an employee’s skill development.
 Employees may, however, be unaware of how to provide meaningful feedback.
 Consider giving feedback training to all employees to teach them how and when to provide feedback, the distinctions between positive and constructive feedback, and how to use feedback that they receive as well as a platform for real-time feedback.